 Appraisers are now remunerated as a part time (3-4 appraisals/year) or full time (7-8 appraisals/year).
-There are paid outside 10Pas.
-So, the minimum number is no longer relevant.

-Changing appraiser every 3 years is a guidance from NHS England and is not a statutory requirements.
+Changing appraiser every 3 years is a guidance from NHS England and is not a statutory requirement.
 We allocate appraisers, rather leaving it to choice.
-We run the allocation on 3 year cycle.
-So adding scenarios on what happens in other scenarios is irrelevant.
-We have sufficient appraisers and this situation has not arisen and I can't see this is happening.
+We run the allocation on 3-year cycle.